jbfaden/cache-tools/python/README.md

 # TODO

 * Add test to ensure empty file is written when a day of data or more is missing
-* Add support for binary
+* Add support for HAPI binary
-* Add ability to write gzip files

 # Contact